If only texting and typing could be called aerobic workouts!

 Alas, our modern lifestyle leads many of us to become too sedentary, meaning that we sit far too long during the day to promote healthy bodies.
 Unlike our ancestors, whose very survival often depended on being able to physically work long, arduous hours, we often have to schedule time to get even a minimum amount of exercise.

 Yet moving and exercising our bodies promotes feelings of wellbeing, clears the head and reduces stress, and strengthens multiple bodily systems and functions that maintain health.
 Regular aerobic exercise doesn’t have to be exhausting and painful in order to be beneficial.
+Sometimes, it can involve taking part in some of the most simplest activities.
+For example, places like OGLF recommends this mini stepper, which allows you to get in some crucial exercise time whilst you can watch the television, help your children with their homework, and even making a business call.
+Yes, it really is that simple!

 The Differences between Aerobic and Anaerobic Exercises